 Go Vegan by Crowding, Not Cutting

-Let’s begin with the single most helpful piece of advice for new vegans.
-If you learn nothing else from this guide, remember this: try to rid your diet of non-vegan foods by crowding, not cutting.
+Let’s start with the single most helpful piece of advice about how to go vegan.
+If you learn nothing else from this guide, remember this: rid your diet of non-vegan foods by crowding, not cutting.

 Many people think going vegan requires willpower and struggle.
-Nothing could be further from the truth.
+But that’s exactly the wrong mindset to have.

 Don’t seek to cut animal products out of your diet.
 Instead, crowd them out.
 Your main task involves constantly seeking out new vegan foods.
 As you discover one delicious vegan food after another, this influx will crowd the non-vegan foods out of your diet.
-The more vegan foods you sample, the quicker you’ll move toward eating a primarily vegan diet.
+The more vegan foods you sample, the more quickly you’ll progress.

-So cultivate the habit of trying new foods at every opportunity.
+So try new vegan foods at every opportunity.
 Even a little effort delivers a huge payoff.
-Sampling just five new vegan foods each week will enable you to discover a steady stream of foods you love.
+Sampling just five new vegan foods each week will expose you to a huge variety of delicious new things to eat.
 Week by week, these items will increasingly crowd out whatever animal products remain in your diet.

 Discover the Endless Assortment of Incredible Vegan Foods

-Does going vegan require spending loads of time in the kitchen?
-Absolutely not.
-You can choose from an amazing assortment of instant and near-instant vegan options.
-Our list of easy vegan foods includes dozens of delicious items you’ll want to try.
+You can prepare healthy vegan meals quickly and easily.
+Our list of easy vegan foods includes dozens of delicious items.
 Once you’ve reviewed that list, check out some of these links: